mojaves/pyrana/README.rst

 Overview
 --------

-Pyrana is a python package designed to provides simple access to multimedia files.
+Pyrana is a python package designed to provide simple access to multimedia files.
 Pyrana is based on the FFmpeg_ libraries, but provides an independent API.

 Pyrana sets you free from the tyranny of subprocess_.
-Without pyrana, almost every piace of code which wanted to use the mighty FFmpeg, had to subprocess it.
-You had no choice. pyrana provides an powerful, pythonic alternative.
+Without pyrana, almost every piace of code which wants to use the mighty FFmpeg, has to subprocess it.
+You have no choice. pyrana provides an powerful, pythonic alternative.
-If you *do want* to subprocess() FFmpeg, pyrana may be what you were looking for.

 Pyrana aims to be the spiritual successor of pymedia_.
-The Pyrana API is insipired by the PyMedia API, but being compatible with the latter is not a main objective (yet).
+The Pyrana API is insipired by the PyMedia API, but compatibility with the latter is not a main objective (yet).

 The two projects share a similar objective but no code and they are full independent.
-However, for the reasons just outlined it is indexed and advertised on pypi_ as pymedia2-pyrana.
+However, for the reasons just outlined it is indexed and advertised on pypi_ as pymedia2-pyrana (and also because the 'pyrana' name was already taken :) ).

 License Notice